-We designed and delivered a virtual workshop to introduce the importance of intrapreneurial talent and the significant impact they can have on the core business and major transport and commercial development innovation projects.
+We designed and delivered a series of virtual workshops to introduce the importance of intrapreneurial talent and the significant impact they can have on the core business and major transport and commercial development innovation projects.

 Transport for London (TfL) is a local government body responsible for most of the transport network in London, UK.
 They have the responsibility for various rail networks including the London Underground and Docklands Light Railway, as well as London’s buses, taxis, principal road routes, cycling provision, trams and river services.
 They had a budget of £10B in 2019-20 and employ 28,000 staff members.